huggingface/transformers/docs/source/en/tasks/knowledge_distillation_for_image_classification.md

 -->
 # Knowledge Distillation for Computer Vision

 Knowledge distillation is a technique used to transfer knowledge from a larger, more complex model (teacher) to a smaller, simpler model (student).
 In the context of image classification, the goal is to train the student model to mimic the behavior of the teacher model.
+It was first introduced in [Distilling the Knowledge in a Neural Network by Hinton et al](https://arxiv.org/abs/1503.02531).
 In this notebook, we will do task-specific knowledge distillation.
 We will use [beans](https://huggingface.co/datasets/beans) for this.

 This tutorial aims to demonstrate how to distil a ResNet (teacher model)[https://huggingface.co/microsoft/resnet-50] to [MobileNet](https://huggingface.co/google/mobilenet_v2_1.4_224) (student model) using `Trainer` API of 🤗 Transformers.

 Let's install the libraries needed for distillation and evaluating the process.